oracle-livelabs/security/autonomous-db/dbvault/dbvault_may2024.md

 ## Task 6: Simulation Mode

 You might be thinking, "I do not know enough about the application to feel comfortable implementing Database Vault realms or command rules."
+Oracle Database Vault has a feature to help you feel more comfortable.

 To minimize the impact you might have on your application, You can use Oracle Database Vault simulation mode to simulate the enforcement of realms and command rules.